Alexandros Kapelis: Berlin / The Complete Bach Concertos

-After hearing Kapelis and the Berliners perform the Bach concertos at a concert in Berlin, Christian Thielemann commended the “effortlessness of Kapelis’ performance of such a difficult programme” and praised Kapelis’ playing as “great Art.”
+After hearing Kapelis and the Berliners perform the Bach concertos at a concert in Berlin, conductor Christian Thielemann commended the “effortlessness of Kapelis’ performance of such a difficult programme” and praised Kapelis’ playing as “great Art.”

 Other notable collaborations

 Kapelis' collaborators have included violinists Renaud Capuçon and Janine Jansen, violist Yuri Bashmet, cellist Mischa Maisky, trumpeter Sergei Nakariakov, clarinetist Stanley Drucker, oboist Liang Wang, conductor Gábor Tákacs-Nágy, as well as the Royal Philharmonic, the Prague Symphony, and others.

 Artistic director and advisor

 In 2012 Kapelis was given the direction of a chamber music festival by the Athens Megaron, presenting Martha Argerich and other distinguished soloists over the course of three days.
 The series was hailed by the Press as “a triumphant page in the musical life of the city, as well as in the very history of the City of Athens.”

 In 2016, Kapelis was put in charge of the chamber music series at the Festival de Lacoste in the South of France, with the mandate to give the festival a more instrumental bent beyond its original operatic and vocal character.

 In 2016, Kapelis was offered a position of “Artist in Residence” in Venice for the Malipiero Foundation and subsequently moved to Venice, Italy.

 In the summer of 2021, Kapelis headed the “Renaissance: The New Breadth of Venice” initiative as part of the 1600th Anniversary of the foundation of Venice, with a performance atop the Arsenale Tower.

-Kapelis is founder and Artistic Director of Epicenter Venice, an international music festival that launched in Venice in September 2022.
+Kapelis is founder and Artistic Director of Epicenter Venice, an international music festival that saw its pilot edition in Venice in September 2023.